 Current city: Washington, DC

-Current job: Head of Global Government Relations & Policy at Square
+Current job: SVP of Government Relations & Public Affairs at hims & hers

 Q. Favorite spot for a coffee meeting?
 Any Square seller (Swings, Philz, and Cups)

 Q. Describe one skill you learned in a previous job that has helped you in your current job.
 If you are not learning every day, you are destined for mediocrity.
 I think the main skill I have learned in each role is one of adaptability.
 In my last three roles, I’ve been focused on the tech sector, which operates completely differently than most of D.C. or the state capitals.
 In one day, you have to move at the fastest possible speed within your company—and then bring steady experience to your conversations with policymakers.
 It’s a tightrope act.
 Once you find the balance, your value to each will increase.